mikepthomas/projects/_posts/printer-hardware-upgrades.md

 # 3D Touch

 My inductive probe did not sense the bed underneath the borosilicate glass plate I purchased to make my prints have a smoother appearance on the first layer so I installed a 3D Touch sensor in place of it to physically touch the bed and get more accurate bed mesh.

+I used [Anet A8 BL Touch Mount](printer-printed-upgrades#anet-a8-bl-touch-mount) by `spencerx4` to mount the 3D Touch to the printer.

 # Hard Silicone Bed Mounts